WE ARE HERE TO HELP

 Traffic Calming Requests (i.e. Speed Bumps, Stop Signs, etc)

-As of January 2021, all requests are on hold with the City of Minneapolis.
-We encourage you to submit your request for review when they reopen their process.
-In the meantime, we are happy to discuss the issues impacting your block and what might help.
+We encourage you to submit your request for review to the City of Minneapolis here.
+We are happy to discuss the issues impacting your block and what might help.

 While there are no rules against parking on Minneapolis streets in general, there are several regulations put forth by the city that can be found here.

 We encourage you to reach out to your City Council representative about your concerns.
 PPNA advocates for more resources to be allocated to holistic safety solutions and restorative justice models.
-Join us by contacting Grace at
+Join us by contacting Julia at firstname.lastname@example.org

 Block Club Information, Organizing, and Concerns